ryn-cx/my-waifu-loves-me/README.md

       be case sensitive.
 In practice, most websites ignore the standard to simplify the experience for the end user.
 - Automatically load database models and routers.
+- Run backend tests on a seperate database.
 ## Technology Stack and Features

 - ⚡ [**FastAPI**](https://fastapi.tiangolo.com) for the Python backend API.